aiwaves-cn/agents/examples/README.md

  [x] Option 4.
 SOP Generation for Multi-Agent Single agent🤖️🤖️🤖️
  - [Huggingface Space](https://huggingface.co/spaces/AIWaves/SOP_Generation-single)

- For Option 3 and option4, we recommend strongly that you can create your OWN DEMO  by clicking the three dots at the top right and selecting **Duplicate this Space** on Huggingface Space.
+ For Option 3 and option 4, we recommend strongly that you can create your OWN DEMO  by clicking the three dots at the top right and selecting **Duplicate this Space** on Huggingface Space.

 ### 🤖️ The Agent Hub